Indirect Data Reduction Testing

 15. Click Run

-17. Choose Plot spectrum, note the number of spectra, should be 6
+17. Choose Plot spectrum, note the number of spectra, should be 6.
+The spectra numbering should start from 0.

 18. Choose Plot All, this should result in a plot of all 6 spectra

-19. Open Interfaces > Inelastic > Data Manipulation and go to the S(Q, W) tab
+19. Open Interfaces > Inelastic > Data Processor and go to the S(Q, W) tab

 20. Change File to Workspace and load the _red workspace just created